 We can help you work out which method is most beneficial to you.

 For an employee, the treatment of home working expenses depends on whether the employer makes a payment to the employee.

-The good news is that if your employer chooses to reimburse you for the additional costs from working at home, these costs can often be paid tax free where the reimbursement is no more than £4 per week.
+The good news is that if your employer chooses to reimburse you for the additional costs from working at home, these costs can often be paid tax free where the reimbursement is no more than £6 per week (£4 a week prior to 6th April).
 If reimbursement is no more than this, less records need to be kept to prove the expenses.
-If more than £4 is paid, agreement should be sought with HMRC and the costs must be justified, and detailed records will have to be kept.
+If more than £6 is paid (£4 a week prior to 6th April), agreement should be sought with HMRC and the costs must be justified, and detailed records will have to be kept.

 Working from home for company owner-managers

 When a company owner-manager works from home, then a ‘use of home’ claim cannot be made by the company as the home does not belong to the company.
 Equally, no HMRC-approved flat rate expense may be claimed, as these are not allowed by companies.